rflandau/Orv/README.md

 Another approach would be to force vks to request up the tree when a vk wants to join it.
 This would allow the root to approve new height changes and allow vk's lazily learn about their actual height.

+## Token buckets, request fairness, and supernodes

+While not an avenue we explored much, Orv could be tweaked to encourage request servicing by associating nodes to token buckets.
+Leaves are awarded tokens when one of their services is requested.
+Tokens are spent when a leaf makes a request, depositing a small fraction of the token at each hop (thereby rewarding VKs for ferrying requests).
+To discourage nodes from dropping requests, we would likely need parent VKs to be responsible for assigning and revoking the token rewards of its children, which adds another potential "trickle-down" in our "bubble-up" paradigm.

+This, of course, hinges on the assumption that nodes can be uniquely identified and reliably authenticated, lest a leecher be able to masquerade as a supernode.

 ## A note on security and PKI

 One of our core assumptions is cooperation.
 This, of course, is not in any way realistic.

 A side effect of this protocol is the ability to act as a second source of truth.
 The vault could be used to pass around public keys, providing a second source of possible "truth" against MitM attacks.
 These can be self-signed for fully decentralized or rely on a PKI if Orv is used internally or by the controlling interest.

 # The Prototype